 Series (full production) phase

-Up to 8 NGR trains will be upgraded at any one time during this phase at the Downer facility.
+Once the full production phase of the NGR accessibility upgrades commences, up to 8 NGR trains will be upgraded at any one time at the Downer facility.

 All 75 NGR trains will be upgraded and back in service by 2024.